COALAIP/specs/data-structure/README.md

     "exampleOfWork": { "/": "<hash pointing to a CreativeWork object>" }, "isManifestation": true,
-    "isPartOf" { "/": "<hash pointing to a CreativeWork object>" }, "datePublished": "29-07-1954",
+    "isPartOf" { "/": "<hash pointing to a CreativeWork object>" }, "author": { "/": "<hash pointing to a Person or Organization object>" }, "datePublished": "29-07-1954",
     "locationCreated": { "/": "<hash pointing to a Place object>" }, "url": { "/": "<hash pointing to a file on e.g. IPFS>" }